tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_vpc_endpoint_service_permissions.md

 The AWS VPC endpoint service ID is required.

-### service_id _(required)_
+`service_id` _(required)_

-The ID of the VPC endpoint service:
+: The ID of the VPC endpoint service:

-- must contain between 1 and 50 alphanumeric characters or hyphens
+: - must contain between 1 and 50 alphanumeric characters or hyphens
   - should start with `vpce-svc-`
   - cannot end with a hyphen or contain two consecutive hyphens

-For example, `vpce-svc-04deb776dc2b8e67f`.
+: For example, `vpce-svc-04deb776dc2b8e67f`.

-It can be passed as a `service_id: 'value'` key-value entry in a hash.
+: It can be passed as a `service_id: 'value'` key-value entry in a hash.

 ## Properties